Abstract

 3.3.5.
 F1 Score

 The F1 score is a crucial metric for evaluating the performance of a classification model, as it measures the balance between precision and recall.
 It is calculated as the harmonic mean of the precision and recall metrics, providing a single measure that balances the trade-off between false positives and false negatives.
-By incorporating both precision and recall, as illustrated in equation (4), the F1 score offers a comprehensive assessment of the model's overall performance.
+By incorporating both precision and recall, as illustrated in the following equation, the F1 score offers a comprehensive assessment of the model's overall performance.

 3.3.6.
 Confidence Interval